LudwigIrrgang/SorpPump/Matlab/Instructions.md

 For the NH3-H2O models additionally the software REFPROP is used for solution state calculation which is licensed.
 More information can be found here: https://pages.nist.gov/REFPROP-docs/#purchasing-refprop

 ## Usage
 Use the file 'run_AHP.m' as orientation for the usage of the models.
 You will find all necessary inputs and the an example for how to run the models there.
+Download the whole directory and make sure that the CoolProp and REFPROP software can be calles corretly.